top of page

 Journey to Expo 67

-A little more than half of a century ago, the H.I.M.
+A little more than half a century ago, the H.I.M.
 Emperor Haile Selassie I would be the first to be present in Canada's 100th-anniversary celebration.
-He was indeed the first among 60 heads of state to participate in the celebration.
+He was the first among 60 heads of state to participate in the celebration.
 He arrived in Vancouver on April 26th, 1967.
 Prime Minister Lester B. Pearson was here to welcome him for what was the emperor's third visit to Canada.

 So during his trip to Canada, H.I.M.
 Emperor Haile Selassie I visited the city of Vancouver but also Winnipeg, Ottawa, Quebec, and Montreal for Expo 67.
 The Emperor visited educational institutions such as the University of British Colombia (Vancouver), also Vanier College in Montreal, remembering Governor George Vanier, whom he had met in Rideau Hall (1963).
 During his trip, the Emperor was accompanied by Lulu his little dog, and former National Social Credit Leader, Robert Thompson.
 Robert Thompson lived in Ethiopia with his daughter for over a decade.